This page was printed from the South & West Devon Formulary and Referral site at

 Acetylcholine (ACh) is a neurotransmitter that appears depleted in the brains of patients with Alzheimer's disease.
 Acetylcholinesterase (AChE) inhibitors elevate the levels of ACh by inhibiting an enzyme responsible for its breakdown leading to an improvement in symptoms for some patients though not altering the outcome of the disease.

-See: NICE TA217: Alzheimer's disease - donepezil, galantamine, rivastigmine and memantine (March 2011)
+NICE TA217: Alzheimer's disease - donepezil, galantamine, rivastigmine and memantine (updated June 2018)

 The severity of Alzheimer's disease can be assessed using several methods.
 Severity is frequently defined by Mini Mental State Examination (MMSE) score: